There are good digital marketing agencies out there…

 If you don’t remember opting into the agency’s newsletter and you get emails from them that are trying to sell you something, that’s something to be concerned about.

-17. Beware of companies who have 100% control of your Google Analytics, Adwords and Facebook access
+17. Beware of companies who have 100% control of your Google Analytics, Adwords and Facebook accounts

 As a client you should have your own account access to these platforms.
 A true agency will have their own agency account and link up with your accounts through it.